xinan-nancy-chen/rOMT/README.md

 For detailed mathematical derivation and explaination of (1), please go to https://github.com/xinan-nancy-chen/rOMT/tree/main/rOMT_code_details.pdf in the current folder.<br />

+Contact Xinan Chen at chenx7@mskcc.org for questions.<br />

 ![pipeline](ppl.png)
 This figure shows the pipeline of the project where step a is (1) and step b-f are (2).